 It’s easy to get started with Bridgetown, but it helps to have a basic understanding of a few key aspects of the site build process so you know which tools to use for the right job.
 Websites using Bridgetown are built and deployed as atomic artifacts, but they can optionally provide dynamic routes via a secondary server process.
-Frameworks like this are sometimes referred to as Jamstack frameworks.
 This means the website your visitors will ultimately engage with was largely produced as a “snapshot in time”—the product of Bridgetown’s build process.
 How does that process work?
 Let’s find out!

 The Build Process #

 There’s a relatively linear process which occurs every time you run a build command:

 - First, Bridgetown loads its internal Ruby APIs as well as any Ruby gems specified in the

 - Next, Bridgetown looks for a configuration file in your current working directory and uses that to instantiate a

 - After loading the configuration, Bridgetown prepares the

 siteobject for loading the various types of content in your site repository, starting with custom plugins in the